Suction…Suction…Suction!

 So…what happens after your visit to Little Spurs Pediatric Urgent Care?
 Be vigilant!
 Always call your Primary Doctor for a recheck 2 days after your visit or when instructed by your health care provider.
 Seek immediate medical attention if your child has persistent fever (4-5 days), elevated temperatures (104F or greater), difficulty breathing, poor feeding or if you have any other concerns about your child’s condition.

 If you think your child has bronchiolitis, bring them to Little Spurs Pediatric Urgent Care.
 We are a walk-in pediatric urgent care open seven days a week.
-We have 11 locations in San Antonio and one in Dallas.
+Our kids urgent care centers are conveniently located with 11 locations in San Antonio and one in Dallas.
 Our Potranco clinic, located at 14249 Potranco Road, will open February 2020.
 For more information, please email us at info@littlespurs.com.
 We welcome walk-ins, accept most insurance plans and are proud to be accredited by the Urgent Care Association!